2018 World Monuments Watch

 Following the Watch

-In late 2018, World Monuments Fund and World Monuments Fund Britain were awarded a British Council Cultural Protection Fund grant to support conservation skills training, post-conflict planning and physical restoration in the historic city of Ta'izz, Yemen.
+In late 2018, World Monuments Fund and World Monuments Fund Britain were awarded a British Council Cultural Protection Fund grant to support conservation skills training, post-conflict planning and physical restoration in the historic city of Ta'izz, Yemen, building upon earlier support from a private US donor.
 The project will involve working with the General Organization of Antiquities and Museums (GOAM) of Ta'izz to carry out emergency repairs at the National Museum and Qubbat al-Husayniyah, an important Ottoman era mausoleum.
-Work began in December 2018 and is scheduled to conclude in December 2019.
+Work began spring 2019 and is scheduled to conclude in December 2019.